Akatsuki52/Phantom-Strike/README.md

-Phantom Striker - Multiplayer Game Using Unreal Engine 🔥 Project Overview:
+Phantom Striker - Single-Player Shooter Using Unreal Engine 🔥 Project Overview:
-Phantom Striker is an action-packed multiplayer game built with Unreal Engine 5, designed to deliver fast-paced combat and immersive gameplay.
-Players step into the role of cybernetic warriors, engaging in high-speed battles using advanced weapons, abilities, and tactics.
-The game is developed using Blueprints for seamless scripting and high-quality 3D assets for stunning visuals.
+Phantom Striker is an action-packed third-person shooter built with Unreal Engine 5, designed to deliver fast-paced combat and immersive gameplay.
+Players step into the role of a cybernetic warrior, battling against intelligent AI enemies using advanced weapons, tactical movement, and strategic abilities.
+The game leverages Blueprints for seamless scripting and high-quality 3D assets for stunning visuals.

 🎮 Core Gameplay Features:
-✅ Multiplayer Battles: Real-time PvP combat using Unreal Engine's Networking API ✅ Dynamic Combat System: Skill-based attacks, dodging, and special abilities ✅ Blueprint-Based Development: No heavy coding, making development modular & scalable ✅ High-Quality 3D Assets: Using UE5’s built-in assets and custom models ✅ Fast-Paced Movement: Parkour elements, dashes, and aerial combat
+✅ Advanced AI Enemies: Enemies with dynamic behavior, patrol, attack, and cover mechanics ✅ Dynamic Combat System: Skill-based shooting, dodging, and responsive hit reactions ✅ Blueprint-Based Development: Modular and scalable development using UE5 Blueprints ✅ High-Quality 3D Assets: Utilizing Megascans and custom models for realistic environments ✅ Motion Matching Locomotion: Smooth and natural character movement for fluid gameplay

 🔧 Tools & Technologies Used:
-Unreal Engine 5 🚀 (For game development, physics, and rendering) Blueprints 🛠️ (For game logic, mechanics, and interactions) Multiplayer Networking 🌐 (For real-time battles and matchmaking) 3D Assets & Animations 🎭 (Pre-built and custom-designed character models) GitHub 📂 (For version control and collaborative development) 🎯 Project Goals:
+🛠 Unreal Engine 5 – For game development, physics, and rendering 🎭 Blueprints – For game logic, mechanics, and interactions 🤖 AI Behavior Trees & EQS – For enemy decision-making and reactions 🏞 Megascans & 3D Assets – High-quality environment and character models 📂 GitHub – For version control and project management

-🎯 Deliver an engaging, fast-paced multiplayer experience 🎯 Optimize performance for smooth real-time gameplay
+🎯 Project Goals:
-🎯 Explore Unreal Engine’s multiplayer framework and Blueprint scripting 🎯 Implement competitive & cooperative game modes
+🎯 Deliver an immersive and challenging single-player experience 🎯 Implement intelligent AI with dynamic decision-making 🎯 Optimize performance for smooth and responsive gameplay 🎯 Explore Unreal Engine’s AI and animation systems to enhance realism